physicsparticle/5WU7oGiwiao-stay/README.md

 * fake eyelashes have a lot of problems with bacteria growing, so also no, maybe for a special occassion i dunno, but not otherwise
 * the dr that does the lip filler also does facial chemical peels, i dunno i feel like you have to be in your 40s to do that?? all the orgo and chemistry ive taken, im afraid of acids so i dunno if i could do that
 * im going to isha with my dad, where sometimes some rutgers or hs student, it usually a bunch of younger kids, will race his tesla at the signal lol and my dad will race right back hahaha it's 50% success rate that we win, but then im going to sleep
+* my presentation went well, busyyy dayyy still
+- [ ] watch that video on how to adjust my herman miller embody chair, theres like 5 different levers or something i dunno what does what

 plan for thursday: ~day off~, juneteenth noo its not a day off oh well, weekend plans
 * catch up on new yorker articles